 Inflammatory bowel disease (IBD) is a term used to encompass disorders involving chronic intestinal inflammation.
-These conditions are typically classified as either Crohn's disease or ulcerative colitis based on clinical features, colonoscopy findings, histologic changes, and the anatomical distribution of disease; however, in some cases, overlapping features are noted.
+These conditions are typically classified as either Crohn's disease or ulcerative colitis based on clinical features, colonoscopy findings, histologic changes, and the anatomical distribution of disease.
+In some cases, however, overlapping features are noted.
 Over the past few decades, the incidence of inflammatory bowel disease has been rapidly increasing in both children and adults.
-Common symptoms include: diarrhea, abdominal pain, fatigue, and unintentional weight loss.
+Common symptoms include diarrhea, abdominal pain, fatigue, and unintentional weight loss.

 who currently have IBD

 in the U.S.